Skip to main content

 envId: "lowcode-xxx",

-/** Specify the call chain, tcb-api or omit */
+/** Determine the call path, either tcb-api or not passed */

 endpointType: "tcb-api",